 - What happens after the filing of the notice of appeal?

 After the filing of the notice of appeal, your attorney will file a document called a “brief” that sets out all of the errors that you believe caused the judge or jury to find you against you.
-The brief will include a detailed summary of the facts.
-The brief will also include arguments made by your attorney that are supported by extensive research into the state and/or federal law.
+The brief will include a detailed summary of the facts and arguments made by your attorney that are supported by extensive research into the state and/or federal law.
 The court where the brief is filed, typically the Massachusetts Appeals Court, the Supreme Judicial Court or the First Circuit Court of Appeals will review the brief prepared by your attorney, and it will review the brief prepared by the other party’s attorney, along with the trial transcript and other documents relevant to your claims.
 Your attorney can request oral argument on the appeal, and the court frequently allows it.
 The oral arguments have short time limits.
 Thus, the arguments must be well thought out and flawlessly executed.
 Your attorney must also be prepared to answer questions on the spot.
 Sometimes, the court does not want to hear the prepared argument, but instead has questions about specific issues.
 This is a job to be performed by skilled advocates.

 - What are some common grounds for an appeal?